230140111021tej/Half_Full_Adder_Subtractor_Verilog/README.md

 # Half & Full Adder/Subtractor in Verilog (Vivado Verified)

 This repository features **robust, simulation-validated implementations of Half/Full Adders and Subtractors** in Verilog.
-The designs are modular, testbench-driven, and suitable as foundational arithmetic blocks in digital logic design.
-All modules are synthesized and visualized using industry-standard tools like **Xilinx Vivado** and simulated with open-source tools (Icarus Verilog, GTKWave).
+All designs are modular, fully testbench-driven, and synthesized/visualized in **Xilinx Vivado**.
+Simulations are also provided using open-source tools (Icarus Verilog, GTKWave).

 ---